 A Unique Opportunity

 In tough economic times when mom and pop businesses are struggling to compete, there is a unique opportunity to thrive instead of fail.
-Raise the bar on customer service!
-Small business owners have more power to exercise complete control over the care of their customers.
+Raise the bar on customer service.
+Take advantage of the latitude to care for customers.
 Make it exemplary.
 Give it that personal "wow" factor.
-Let your happy customers do your marketing for you through their glowing reviews.
+Let happy customers do the marketing for you through their glowing reviews.
 In terms of business success, customer service is the Golden Goose.
 Once you have customers, ask for the privilege of keeping their loyalty and treat them like gold.
 The relationships will grow vigorously.

 © 2012 Catherine Tally